gsolde/Ratelist/README.md

 ## Run the app

-First of all you will need a Client ID and a Client Secret from Spotify.
+#### 1. Get a Client ID and a Client Secret from Spotify.

-You will need to register an app on their developer's website.
+        First of all we will need a Client ID and a Client Secret from Spotify if we want to be able to use their API.
-Here is a pretty straightforward tutorial you can follow: https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app
+        We will need a Spotify account to create an app on their developer's site, but the process is pretty straightforward           and it will not take more than 5 minutes.

-### 1. Fork and clone the repository.
+        Please follow this tutorial: https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app
-### 2.
+#### 2. Fork and clone the repository